 What Kinds of Violations Raise Your Rates?

-Here are some violations that’ll more than likely increase your car insurance rates:
+Here are some violations that’ll more than likely increase your rates:

 - Driving under the influence of drugs and alcohol